 As you can see, some of this advice is difficult or impossible to follow as a parent, especially with babies or young kids.
 So make sure you do what you can of the above points and then also add in whatever works of our sleep tips for new moms.

-Sleep deprivation is a fact for a new mom (and dad).
+Sleep deprivation in new moms (and dads) is a fact.
 It is key to take the possible negative effects of it seriously, especially since many parents have this situation for a long time – with more than one child.
 Do your best to grab some sleep here and there!

 What’s your experience?
-Have you noticed any of these effects from your sleep deprivation?
+Have you noticed any of these effects from your sleep deprivation as a new mom?
 Or do you have any great sleep tips for fellow moms?
 Share below.